SHOW OF HANDS MEKONG RIVER CRUISE

 Whilst Pandaw operate smaller boutique ships, they boast one of the highest passenger to deck space ratios of any other cruise ship afloat with only 56 passengers aboard.

-2 nights post cruise Ho Chi Minh City
+2 nights pre cruise Ho Chi Minh City

 On board entertainment